← X10: Software Models ↑ Table of Contents ↑

 FIGURE 1.
 10 Inventions that have Changed the World.
 (John Hellner)

 FIGURE 2 shows an interesting comparison of technology adoptions over the last century.
-Note that the three early inventions listed (electric power, radio and the automobile) were adopted slowly over time.
+Note that the three early inventions listed (electric power, radio and the automobile) were adopted slowly over decades.
 For example, the automobile required 55 years to reach 80% of American households.
-In contrast, the various computer-related technologies were adopted at highly accelerated rates.
+In contrast, more recent computer-related technologies were adopted at highly accelerated rates.
 For example, the personal computer grew from 20% to 80% of U.S. households in 21 years; the cell phone grew from 10% to 84% of households in 15 years; the smartphone grew from 35% to 81% of households in just 8 years.

 tech adoption rates